 Some old-timers even go as far as to say you shouldn’t eat oysters in months that do not contain an R (May, June, July and August) because the oysters are reproducing, so the meat is thin and often milky.

-Today’s Three-Cheese Baked Oysters Recipe is a modern take on traditional baked oysters in the shell preparations like Oysters Rockefeller and Oysters Mornay.
+Today’s Cheese Baked Oysters Recipe is a modern take on traditional baked oysters in the shell preparations like Oysters Rockefeller and Oysters Mornay.

-We’re using fresh shucked oysters with a cheesy molten filling that takes less time and effort to make than classic recipes.
+We’re using fresh-shucked oysters on the half shell with a cheesy molten filling that takes less time and effort to make than classic recipes.

 Yet this shortcut recipe lacks nothing in flavor.
 Our baked oysters with cheese, bacon, spinach, and garlic are bold and zesty!

 How Do You Cook Oysters In The Oven?